EEHR: THE JOURNAL

 Eastern European History Review is indexed by ERIH Plus (European Reference Index for the Humanities and Social Science).

-Eastern European History Review is classified “Scientific Journal” in the AREA 11 – Scienze storiche, filosofiche, pedagogiche e psicologiche (History, philosophy and pedagogy) by ANVUR (Agenzia Nazionale di Valutazione del Sistema Universistario e della Rierca).
+Eastern European History Review is classified “Fascia A” in the AREA 11 – Scienze storiche, filosofiche, pedagogiche e psicologiche (History, philosophy and pedagogy) by ANVUR (Agenzia Nazionale di Valutazione del Sistema Universistario e della Rierca).

 It publishes articles with significant approaches and original interpretations in all research fields concerning Eastern Europe and its relations with Continental Europe, with specific attention to the historical sciences.